 Coffee has many flavors and can be easily said countless.
 Beans from every region has different taste and varies with coffee origin, roasting and preparation methods.
 Being so much diversified, the coffee preparation is been divided into countless drinks.
 When we go to popular coffee stores, the menu is confusing if we don’t know these.

-Different Coffee Drinks
+Different Types of Coffee Drinks

-Basic Coffee Drinks
+Basic Coffee Beverages

 Let’s first know some of the basic drinks that can be easily made at home by a Coffee Maker, French Press or a Pour Over.
 Most of the American homes are equipped with instruments for these.